Renewing your Dutch passport or ID card, or applying for one if you live in South Africa

 Step 2: Make an appointment

-Once you have gathered all of your documents and ensured they meet all the required conditions, make an appointment at the application location.
+Once you have gathered all of the documents on your checklist (step 1) and ensured they meet all the required conditions, you can make an appointment in South-Africa or in the Netherlands.
 If you are applying for a passport and an ID card, make a separate appointment for each application.
-Make separate appointments for any additional documents you want to apply for.
-If you want to apply for a passport or ID card together with your spouse/partner and/or children, indicate that multiple people will attend the appointment together.

 Make an appointment online with the embassy in Pretoria